Updated: Mar 30, 2024

 And in addition, Chase Ultimate Rewards points can be transferred to miles with seven different frequent flyer programs or four different hotel programs.

-The Basics of Chase Bank Rewards
+The Basics of Chase Ultimate Rewards

 Chase offers several other travel reward cards that are not affiliated with a single travel provider such as a hotel or an airline.